akshay-rakheja/Trading-Algos/LSTM/README.md

     return model
 ```

 The code snippet above creates our LSTM model.
 It starts by instantiating a Sequential model and followed by adding LSTM layers on it.
 We need to specify the number of neurons in each LSTM layer.
 In this example, we are using 50 neurons for each LSTM layer.
 A LSTM layer is usually followed by a Dropout layer.
-The Dropout layer randomly sets input units to 0 with a frequency of rate at each step during training time, which helps prevent overfitting.5
+The Dropout layer randomly sets input units to 0 with a frequency of rate at each step during training time, which helps prevent overfitting.
 In total 3 LSTM layers are added followed by a Dropout layer each.
 This is followed by adding a final Dense layer and then passing the result through an activation function.
 We are using a linear activation function here.
 Now that the model is created, we can configure the model with the loss function and optimizer we would like to use.
 We are using the Mean Squared Error loss function and Adam optimizer in our example.

 ```python